Enter the specific gravity of a substance and the reference density of another substance (typically water), to determine the density.

 Specific Gravity to Density Definition

-Converting a specific gravity into a density is as simple as multiply the SG by the reference density for which is was based on.
-In most cases this is the density of water and therefore your multiply the SG by 1 to yield your density in g/cm^3.
+Converting a specific gravity into a density is as simple as multiply the SG by the reference density for which it was based.
+In most cases, this is the density of water and therefore your multiply the SG by 1 to yield your density in g/cm^3.

 Specific Gravity to Density Example

 For this example, we will say the specific gravity is 50.

 For this example, we will say the reference density is 2 g/cm^3.

 - Finally, calculate the density of the substance.

 Using the equation above we calculate the density to be 100 g/cm^3.

 Standard fresh water has a density of 1 g/cm^3.